adithya-sakthi/SQL-Case-Studies/IMDB rating/README.md

+### Case Study #2: IMDB rating Analysis
-### For this Case Study, I have analyzed the IMDB dataset using SQL and wrote queries to answer some of the interesting problem statements.
+For this Case Study, I have analyzed the IMDB dataset using SQL and wrote queries to answer some of the interesting problem statements.

 The Database for this case study consists of 3 Tables -
 1. Earning